 If you work as a seaman and were injured at sea, you have a right to file for compensation under the Jones Act.
 However, doing the wrong things can lead to costly mistakes.
 Find out what you should and should not do during your case.

-Actions to Avoid After Your Boat Accident
+Actions to Avoid After Your Boat or Platform Accident

 - Hiring an attorney who’s unfamiliar with maritime law and Jones Act law— When it comes to lawyers, one size doesn’t fit all.
 There are different kinds of lawyers with different skill sets.
 When you speak with a law firm, ask how much of their business comes from maritime law cases.